-- Design, organize, and present career programming as directed by the professional Career staff and Co-Coordinators. - Connect with campus staff/students to develop, promote, deliver, and evaluate career programs. - Communicate program progress to CA Coordinator(s) and professional career staff. - Prepare a program summary including data analysis and evaluative comments; discuss the summary with the CA Coordinator(s) and at least one member of the professional career staff. - Work with Team Leads, the Co-Coordinators, and professional staff to support career events (Information Tables, Information Sessions, targeted group presentations) including logistics, career representation, and troubleshooting. - Assist with the design and delivery of on-campus career fairs including marketing, logistics (set-up, media), assisting organizational representatives before and during the fair, gathering and summarizing data.
+- Assist the professional staff with group presentations (set-up, materials, marketing, presenting). - Design, organize, and present career programming to selected groups as directed by the professional XPD staff. - Connect with campus staff/students to develop, promote, deliver, and evaluate career programs. - Communicate program progress to CA Coordinator(s) and professional staff. - Prepare a program summary including data analysis and evaluative comments; discuss the summary with the CA Coordinator(s) and the designated professional staff member. - Work with Team Leads, the Co-Coordinators, and professional staff to support career events (Information Tables, Information Sessions, targeted group presentations) including logistics. - Assist with the design and delivery of on-campus career fairs including marketing, logistics (set-up, media), assisting organizational representatives before and during the fair, and gathering and summarizing data.